 (R) Card mailed 1912.
 Publisher: A.G.
 Comings and Sons, Oberlin, O.

-(L) Leiter Post Card.
+|(L) Leiter Post Card.
 Notice the suspended clock.
 This clearly resembles a college reading

 room.
 The form of the windows indicates that the room was indeed in the Carnegie building.
 A second, Newvochrome branded postcard, was printed in Germany.